JoEL8129/TD-WAV-Cue-Importer/README.md

-# TD-WAV_Cue_Importer
+# WAV_Cue_Importer

 ## Description

-TouchDesigner Component for Importing Cue Metadata from .WAV Files.
+TouchDesigner Component for reading CUE Chunk of WAV Filess.
 This includes Markers/Cue Points (Index, Position in s, comment/label) and Loops/Areas/Regions (Index, Start Position in s, End Position in s, Length in s, Comment/label).
-They're called 'Markers' & 'Regions' in Reaper and 'Markers' & 'Cycle Markers' in Cubase.
-In both DAWs, you can set the to-be-exported WAV File to include Markers (see Fig. 4. and Fig. 5).
-The tox component reads that Metadata (Cue, Labl, Ltxt, and Smpl chunks) from the .WAV File itself and writes it into structured DAT tables (see Fig. 1).
-Only tested with Reaper & Cubase, might work aswell with other DAWs that include similiar WAV File export options.

 Notes:
 - the order of imported cues (the assignment of cue_id by the DAWs Audio Render) - seems to differ from reaper to cubase: